Disclaimer:

 It's not the same as income protection, although there can be some overlap.
 With mortgage repayment insurance, the policy is tied specifically to your loan amount and may have shorter payment terms.
 It's worth discussing with a financial adviser to determine which option suits your circumstances best.

-In an economic climate where job security can change rapidly, this kind of protection can offer peace of mind—especially for first-time buyers who may not have large savings to fall back on.
+In an economic climate where job security can change rapidly, this kind of protection can offer peace of mind - especially for first-time buyers who may not have large savings to fall back on.

 Life and Trauma Cover: Protecting Your Family and Future

-If you’re buying a home with a partner or family, it’s not just about protecting the property—it’s about protecting your shared future.
+If you're buying a home with a partner or family, it's not just about protecting the property - it's about protecting your shared future.
 Life insurance and trauma cover may not be mandatory like home insurance, but they are equally important.

 Life insurance pays a lump sum to your beneficiaries if you pass away, which can be used to pay off the mortgage or cover living expenses.

-Trauma cover pays a lump sum if you’re diagnosed with a serious illness such as cancer, heart attack, or stroke—giving you breathing space to focus on recovery.
+Trauma cover pays a lump sum if you're diagnosed with a serious illness such as cancer, heart attack, or stroke - giving you breathing space to focus on recovery.

 Many first home buyers in New Zealand are in their 20s and 30s, a stage where affordability and health often work in their favour.
 Taking out life and trauma insurance while young can mean lower premiums and fewer exclusions.